henspace/text2lesson-docs/docs/privacy.md

 # 🤐 Privacy policy

-_Text2Lesson_ has been designed to run on your device without the need to create user accounts or provide any personal data.
+_RapidQandA_ has been designed to run on your device without the need to create user accounts or provide any personal data.
 This document describes what data are stored by the application.